25 Must-Read Children’s Books By Black Authors

 Inspired by the story of Josephine Holloway, who formed the first Girl Scout Troop for Black girls in America, a young girl named Josephine Williams decides to start her own.
 She turns to her friends Margot and Wesley for help.
 They decide to sleep close to an abandoned factory to earn their camping badges.

-But that night, something strange happens.
+But that night, something strange happened.
 They discover strange possessions in the abandoned factory.
 It seems someone is living in the building!

 Together, the trio decides to uncover the factory’s secret and maybe learn a little something about activism and kindness along the way.